Kidney dialysis: United States

-Since 1972, insurance companies in the United States have covered the cost of dialysis and transplants for all citizens.
+Since a 1972 law, government insurance (Medicare) covers the cost of dialysis and transplants for citizens of any age with end stage renal disease.
 By 2014, more than 460,000 Americans were undergoing treatment, the costs of which amount to six percent of the entire Medicare budget.
 Kidney disease is the ninth leading cause of death, and the U.S. has one of the highest mortality rates for dialysis care in the industrialized world.
 The rate of patients getting kidney transplants has been lower than expected.
 These outcomes have been blamed on a new for-profit dialysis industry responding to government payment policies.
 A 1999 study concluded that "patients treated in for-profit dialysis facilities have higher mortality rates and are less likely to be placed on the waiting list for a renal transplant than are patients who are treated in not-for-profit facilities", possibly because transplantation removes a constant stream of revenue from the facility.
 The insurance industry has complained about kickbacks and problematic relationships between charities and providers.